CartoDB/mobile-sdk/doc/routing.md

   </div>

   <div class="Carousel-item js-Tabpanes-item">
-  {% highlight html %}
+  {% highlight html %}COMING SOON...

-  COMING SOON...

   {% endhighlight %}
   </div>

 </div>

-You may ask why here EE and LV (Estonia and Latvia) packages are used in the sample?
-It is not by chance - there are recent [tight personal links between these two countries](http://www.baltictimes.com/estonian_president_marries_latvian_cyber_defence_expert/), so offline routing has to go across borders.
+**Note:** If you are wondering why these code samples include `EE` and `LV` (Estonia and Latvia) packages, there is a  multi-country route that is needed for offline routing.
+For example, see why [these countries might be linked](http://www.baltictimes.com/estonian_president_marries_latvian_cyber_defence_expert/).
+This shows that offline routing works across borders.

-### 3. Initialize instance of PackageManagerListener, start PackageManager and package list update
+3) Initialize instance of PackageManagerListener, start PackageManager and package list update

-To link PackageManagerListener with PackageManager properly (and to have a fully working RoutingService as a result) you need to do following steps in the code.
-Note that we need to pass packageManager reference to the listener, otherwise the listener can not start downloads.
-This depends on platform and your app architecture.
+To link PackageManagerListener with PackageManager (and to have a fully working RoutingService as a result), apply the following code.

+- Pass the packageManager reference to the listener to start the downloads.
+This is also dependent on your mobile platform and your app architecture.

 <div class="js-TabPanes">
   <ul class="Tabs">